-Zoe takes you through how she went about coming up with her dish, inspired by memories of the spice markets and the aromas of orchids that wafts through Tel Aviv.
+Zoe takes you through how she went about putting her take on the North African Shakshuka, inspired by memories of the spice markets and the aromas of orchids that wafts through Tel Aviv.
 She explains how to introduce different spices, think about how to compose a spread of several small dishes which balance each other nicely in flavour, colour and texture.

 Citrus - orchids have a powerful citrus smell and they can be found lining the streets of Tel Aviv.
 Zoe pays homage to this scent by bringing a strong flavour of citrus to her fennel bishbash salad.
 She chooses grapefruit as an alternative citrus fruit to the more widely used lemon or orange, which balances the rest of the dish with some acidity.